Brookesia therezieni

 Brookesia therezieni, also known as the Perinet leaf chameleon, is a species of lizards in the family Chamaeleonidae.
 The species is endemic to eastern Madagascar.
 The International Union for Conservation of Nature (IUCN) classed the species as Least Concern.
 B. therezieni was initially described as a species new to science by Édouard-Raoul Brygoo and Charles Antoine Domergue in 1970.

+At LLL Reptiles, a reptile store in Henderson, Nevada.

 Etymology

 The specific name, therezieni, is in honor of French hydrobiologist Yves Thérézien.

 Distribution and habitat

 Endemic to eastern Madagascar, Brookesia therezieni is found in the type locality of the species, Périnet, which is why it is known as the Perinet leaf chameleon.
 It is also found in the east-central area of Madagascar: An'Ala, Ankeniheny, Andasibe, Anjanaharibe, Mantadia, and Imerimandroso.
 It can be found at elevations between 900 and 1500 m above mean sea level, and is estimated to be found over an area of 30444 sqkm.
 Its preferred natural habitat is forest.